iaretechnician/barebones-masterserver-wiki/Authentication.md

 ## Client API

 ` Auth` is a static class that handles most of the authentication functionality.

-`Auth` uses default settings, which can be accessed through `Auth.Config`.
-You can override these settings by either changing them in your code, or by adding the Auth script into your scene and changing the properties through inspector _(before accessing config class, Auth checks if there's a script in the scene first)_.
+It contains a number methods that can help you with user authentication.

-### Registering
+### Registering a user
 `Auth.Register(Dictionary<string, string> data, AuthCallback doneCallback)`

 Sends a registration request to master server, and invokes a callback when it's done.
 Data is provided as a string dictionary, which should contain at least these values: